 Here are more examples:

-This type of structure has a specific effect which is taking the "blame" away from the person and emphasises the accidental nature and/or how unexpected the action is.
+This type of structure has a specific effect which takes the "blame" away from the person and emphasises the accidental nature and/or how unexpected the action is.
 These two sentences for example mean the same but have a different effect:

 He perdido mi móvil.